rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 export default App;
 {{< /highlight  >}}

 Third, the Repositories component can use the function to fetch the next page of the paginated list of repositories with a button.
-The button is becomes available only when there is a next page of the paginated list.
+The button becomes available only when there is a next page of the paginated list.

 {{< highlight javascript "hl_lines=3 11 18 25 26 27" >}}
 const Organization = ({